davay42/vitepress-tags/README.md

   lastModified: stats.mtime,
   link: '/' + url,
   data: frontmatter?.data,  // here you have all the frontmatter fields
-  media: getMediaPath(), // you set 'media: some/relative/path/to/picture.jpg and you'll get an absolute (to your web site domain)
   more: !!frontmatter.content,
 }
 ```